 - Cook until 200f internal temperature, then start to check for ‘feel and tenderness.’
 Cook until the meat is soft, the meat has a wobble, and when you insert a toothpick, skewer or an instant-read thermometer probe, it ‘probes like butter.’

-- Remove from the smoker, remove from the foil tray, wrap in new foil and then place in a cooler to keep it warm while it rests for a minimum 1 hour, with 1 hour being idea.
+- Remove from the smoker, remove from the foil tray, wrap in new foil and then place in a cooler to keep it warm while it rests for a minimum 45 minutes, with 1 hour being ideal.

 - After the rest, slice the rack of ribs into individual ribs to serve, and serve with some red pickled cabbage, a sweet slaw, a spicy bbq sauce that has some heat, and some artisan bread or chunky chips.